open-telemetry/opentelemetry-js-api/docs/tracing.md

 ### Span Attributes

 While name, start time, end time, and status are the minimum information required to trace an operation, most of the time they will not be enough information on their own to effectively observe an application.
-In the example above we traced a `GET` request, but the same span name would be used for every route which would make it impossible to know what route was called by looking at the trace.
 To solve this, OpenTelemetry uses _Span Attributes_.
 Span attributes are an object with string keys and string, number, or boolean values which describe the span.
 For example, we can use the span attributes to add route and http response code information to the example above.

 ### Span Kind